The Beverly Hillbillies: Controversy

 In 1974, CBS made a reportedly large cash payment settlement to employee Hamilton Morgen after Morgen sued the network.
 Morgen claimed CBS appropriated his submitted ideas and script for a show called Country Cousins to form The Beverly Hillbillies.

 Syndication

 The Beverly Hillbillies is still televised daily around the world in syndication.
-In the United States, the show is broadcast currently on MeTV, Circle, Classic Reruns TV, GAC Family and Laff and was previously on TBS Superstation, Nick at Nite, TV Land, Hallmark Channel, and Superstation WGN.
+In the United States, the show has been broadcast on MeTV, Circle, Classic Reruns TV, GAC Family and Laff and was previously on TBS Superstation, Nick at Nite, TV Land, Hallmark Channel, and Superstation WGN.
 A limited number of episodes from the earlier portions of the series run have turned up in the public domain and as such are seen occasionally on many smaller networks such as Retro TV and MyFamily TV.

-MeTV Network airs The Beverly Hillbillies Saturday mornings at 6 A.M.
-Eastern Time.